Tumakuru district: History

+Nidugal Cholas were ruled this region between 8th to 13th century.

-The district was formed in 1832 during the days of British commissioner of Mysuru Sir Mark Cubbon as Chitaldroog Division including the area of present Chitradurga and Tumakuru districts headquartered at Tumakuru, Major General Richard Stewart Dobbs was the first collector of the district (term of office 1835–1861), who was key responsible for the establishment of Munro system of administration.
+The district was formed in 1832 during the days of British commissioner of Mysuru Sir Mark Cubbon as Chitaldroog Division including the area of present Chitradurga and Tumakuru districts headquartered at Tumakuru.
+Major General Richard Stewart Dobbs was the first collector of the district (term of office 1835–1861), who was key responsible for the establishment of Munro system of administration.
 In the year 1862 Chitaldroog division was abolished and Tumakuru (Nandidroog division) and Chitradurga (Nagar Division) established as separate districts by Lewin Bentham Bowring.
 The district occupies an area of 10,598 km2 and had a population of 2,678,980, of which 19.62% were urban as of 2011.
 The district is known for the production of coconuts, called as 'Kalpataru Nadu'.
 It is the only discontiguous district in Karnataka (Pavagada Taluk has no geographical continuity with the rest of the district).

 Geography

-Tumakuru District has ten talukas, eleven Assembly constituencies and the District is shared among three Parliamentary constituencies.
-Tumakuru District shares border with ten districts, which is the highest in the state.
+Tumakuru district has ten talukas, eleven Assembly constituencies and the district is shared among three Parliamentary constituencies.
+Tumakuru district shares border with ten districts, which is the highest in the state.
 The districts that share the border are Districts of Chitradurga towards north, Hassan and Chikkamagaluru towards west, Mandya towards south-west, Ramanagara and Bengaluru Rural and Bengaluru Urban towards south, Chikkaballapura towards east and Sri Sathya Sai district and Anantapur district (Andhra Pradesh) towards north-east.

 It consists chiefly of elevated land intersected by river valleys.
 A range of hills rising to nearly 4000 ft crosses it from north to south, forming the watershed between the systems of the Krishna and the Kaveri.
 The principal streams are the Jayamangali and the Shimsha.
 The mineral wealth of Tumakuru is considerable; iron is obtained in large quantities from the hillsides; and excellent building-stone is quarried.
 The slopes of the Devarayanadurga hills are clothed with forests.
-Wildlife such as leopards, Indian Hyena, bears and wild boar have been recorded here.
+Wildlife such as leopards, dhole, bears and wild boar have been recorded here.
 Although, tigers have been recorded from these forests as late as the 1950s, most recent reports are of stray sightings and need confirmation.
 The annual rainfall averages 39 inches.

 Demographics

 According to the 2011 census Tumakuru district has a population of 2,678,980, roughly equal to the nation of Kuwait or the US state of Nevada.
 The district ranked 4th place in terms of population in Karnataka after Bengaluru, Belagavi and Mysuru.
 The district has a population density of 253 per square km.
 Its population growth rate over the decade 2001–2011 was 3.74%.
 Tumkur has a sex ratio of 984 females for every 1000 males, and a literacy rate of 75.14%.
+22.36% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 18.92% and 7.82% of the population respectively.

-Religion

 Language

-At the time of the 2011 census, 84.95% of the population spoke Kannada, 9.03% Urdu, 3.38% Telugu and 1.07% Lambadi as their first language.
+At the time of the 2011 census, 84.95% of the population spoke Kannada, 9.03% Urdu, 3.38% Telugu and 1.07% Lambadi, 1.57% other languages as their first language.